dragansr/azure-content/articles/app-insights-configuration-with-applicationinsights-config.md

 ```

 The `PerformanceCollectorModule` tracks a number of Windows performance counters.
 You can see these
-counters when you open the Filters blade in Metric Explorer.
+counters when you click a chart in Metric Explorer to open its details blade.

 You can monitor additional performance counters - both standard Windows counters and any others that you have added.